1. Slow Food Market

 Italy in general and Emilia Romagna in particular are known for over the top sports cars.
 We got our first taste of life in the fast lane at the Bologna airport where bright yellow and sleek silver Lamborghinis stood proudly on display.

 I hope you've enjoyed this introduction to Bologna.
+If you've got more time, you can definitely fill a week in Bologna.
 Stay tuned for more on eating well and day trips to nearby towns in the Emilia Romagna region.
+For more ideas of things to do in Bologna, hop on over to Jet-Settera.